 Diastasis recti may also be called rectus diastasis and recti divarication.
-It is a gap between the rectus abdominis muscle (not technically a hernia).
+It refers to a widening of the linea alba, the connective tissue that separates the rectus abdominis muscle, forming a larger gap between the rectus muscles.
+It is not technically a hernia.
 This gap becomes most prominent when the patient lies on their back and lifts their head.
-There is a protruding bulge along the middle of the abdomen
+There is a protruding bulge along the middle of the abdomen.

 The linea alba is the aponeurosis of the two sides of the rectus abdominis muscle.
 The gap is created because the linea alba is stretched and broad.

-This can be congenital (in newborns) or due to weakness, for example following pregnancy or in obese patients.
+This can be congenital (in newborns) or due to weakness in the connective tissue, for example following pregnancy or in obese patients.

 No treatment is required in most cases, but surgical repair is possible.

-Obturator hernias are where the abdominal or pelvic contents herniate through the obturator foramen at the bottom of the pelvis, due to a defect in the pelvic floor.
-They are more common in women, particularly in older age after multiple pregnancies and vaginal deliveries.
-They are often asymptomatic, or may present with irritation to the obturator nerve causing pain in the groin or medial thigh.
+Obturator hernias are where the abdominal or pelvic contents herniate through the obturator foramen at the bottom of the pelvis.
+They occur due to a defect in the pelvic floor and are more common in women, particularly in older age, after multiple pregnancies and vaginal deliveries.
+They are often asymptomatic but may present with irritation to the obturator nerve, causing pain in the groin or medial thigh.